Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined to score more than 57 points in three of five games this season.
+- Tulsa and its opponents have gone over the current 57-point total in three of five games (60%) this season.

-- South Florida and its opponents have combined to score more than 57 points in three of five games this season.
+- So far this season, 60% of South Florida's games (3/5) have had more combined points than Saturday's total of 57.

-- Saturday's over/under is 12.3 points higher than the combined 44.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 44.7, is 12.3 points fewer than Saturday's over/under.

-- This contest's over/under is 11.7 points lower than the 68.7 these two squads combine to give up per game in 2021.
+- This contest's total is 11.7 points fewer than the 68.7 these two squads combine to give up per game in 2021.

-- The Golden Hurricane and their opponents have scored an average of 58.1 points per game in 2021, 1.1 more than Saturday's total.
+- The average total in Golden Hurricane games this season is 58.1, 1.1 points above Saturday's over/under of 57.

-- In 2021, games involving the Bulls have averaged a total of 58.1 points, 1.1 more than the set total in this contest.
+- In 2021, games involving the Bulls have averaged a total of 58.1 points, 1.1 more than the set over/under in this contest.

 Tulsa Stats and Trends